When I was a child, I loved playing in nature as well as making something

 traditional things as they are old-fashioned.
 And the less chance of

 experiencing the traditional ones makes this worse.
 Although it is

 difficult to break this situation by myself, I want everyone to give a

 chance to contact our original culture.
-So, I should study the goodness
+So, I should study the goodness of

-modern life.
+life.
 And I want everyone to use my works every day.

 I feel rejoiced that I can communicate with people throughout the

 world.
 And I want to refine the quality of my works, my skills, and